YOUTH WORK – Making a sustainable difference to the future of the young people

 All meals are prepared as a team and eaten as a team at the end of the session.
 Participants leave with the confidence to cook without recipes and prepare meals unaided.

 Our courses are tailored to the needs of each group and led by professional session leaders.
 We run both digital and physical sessions.
 Get in touch to find out how we can work with you.

 Youth Work – Improving physical and mental health and wellbeing!

-“Firstly, It’s a great opportunity for young people who can’t afford to have a proper dinner at home or in the hostel.
-Secondly, It helps us to learn how to cook and makes us feel confident about it.
-There is no ‘I can’t cook’ because with the right directions you do it!
+“Firstly, it’s a great opportunity for young people who can’t afford to have a proper dinner at home or in the hostel.
+Secondly, it helps us learn how to cook and makes us feel confident about it.
+There is no ‘I can’t cook’ because with the right directions you can do it!
 Also, cookery class gives us a chance to try different flavours.